Programming as Theory Building: Peter Naur's Essay

 Determining RAM slots in use on Linux

-Posted on Wed, 13 Jul 2016 in Linux • Tagged with linux, ram, dmidecode, lshw, hardware, memory
+Posted on Wed, 13 Jul 2016 in Linux • Tagged with ram, dmidecode, lshw, hardware, memoria

 Linux commands to determine how many RAM slots are occupied and their capacity using dmidecode, lshw, and hardware inspection techniques